mtolly/onyx/haskell/README-windows.md

     Then it will attempt to validate the song through Magma v1.
     If this succeeds, you're good to go.
     If it fails, it will still continue and simply copy the MIDI as-is.
-    The result will still probably work in-game; you just won't get lipsync animations.
+    The result will still probably work; you just won't get lipsync animations.

     You can choose to drop the Keys part, or move it to Guitar or Bass.
-    In the latter two cases, the RB3 "keytar" algorithm is more-or-less applied, so fast chords will become HOPOs, and overlapping sustains will be shortened.
+    In the latter two cases, the RB3 "keytar" algorithm is more-or-less applied, so fast chords become HOPOs, and overlapping sustains are shortened.

   * Browser song preview (takes _rb3con, creates web app folder)

     Generates a JavaScript chart preview app for web browsers, which plays back the audio and displays all gameplay tracks.

-    To use, open CON file with batch file.
-A player app folder will be placed next to it.
+    A player folder will appear next to the CON; open `index.html` to run.
-    Open `index.html` to play (can be run locally via `file://`, or hosted on a web server).
+    It can be run locally via `file://`, or hosted on a web server.

   * Open in REAPER (takes CON or MIDI file, creates Reaper project)